Student of Games: A unified learning algorithm for both perfect and imperfect information games: Materials and Methods

 \subsubsection{Recursive Queries}

 While the solver is computing targets for a query, it is also generating more queries itself by running GT-CFR.
-Some of these \defword{recursive queries} are also added to the buffer for future solving.
+Some of these \defword{recursive queries} are also added to the buffer for future solving, so that the CVPN can produce reasonable answers for all leaves in a search, not just those on the self-play lines.
 As a result, at any given time the buffer may include queries generated by search in the main self-play game or by solver-generated queries off the main line.
-To ensure that the buffer is not dominated by recursive queries, we set the probability of adding a new recursive query to less than 1 (in our experiments, the value is typically 0.1 or 0.2; see Section~\ref{sec:hyperparams} for the exact values).
+To ensure that the buffer is not dominated by recursive queries, we set the probability of adding a new recursive query to less than 1 (in our experiments, the value is typically 0.1 or 0.2; see Table~\ref{tab:hparams-per-game} for the exact values).